733 18th Street Northeast

 Amenities

 Available now!
-Charming 2BD/1.5BA home in Kingman Park.
-Hardwood flooring, stainless steal appliances. master bedroom with walk- in closet.
-Unfinished basement with plenty of storage room.
-Washer and dryer in unit.
-Small dogs only, with pet rent.
-Only 1 mile to Stadium Armory metro station and close proximity to many shops, grocery stores and parks.
+This charming 2BD/1.5BA home in Kingman Park features updated kitchen with granite countertops and stainless steel appliances, hardwood flooring throughout, master bedroom with beautiful natural light, washer and dryer in the unit, plenty of storage in the basement and great fenced backyard.
+Small dogs are welcomed!

+Located 3 blocks from H street corridor with all the great cafes, restaurants and shopping it has to offer.
+Great for the commuters with just 1 block away from multiple bus lines, 1 mile to Stadium Armory metro station and 5 minutes away from US 50 and I-295.

-Interested applicants will be asked to complete a background check as part of the application, and applicants need to have a credit score of 650 or above and annual income three times that of the annual rent to qualify.
+Interested applicants will be asked to complete a background check as part of the application, and applicants need to have a credit score of 650 or above and show a combined income three times that of the rent to qualify.
 Property will be professionally managed by Globe Trotter Properties LLC, an equal opportunity housing firm.